Titles and Roles

 Dr. Dong received an NIH Director's award, and is a Georgia Cancer Coalition Distinguished Cancer Scholar.

-His research interest has been in the molecular pathogenesis of human cancer, with a focus on the identification of novel tumor suppressors and the discovery of novel molecular pathways.
+Dr. Dong's research interest is in the molecular pathogenesis of human cancer, with a focus on the identification of novel tumor suppressors and the discovery of novel molecular pathways.